-Quito, sits in the Andean foothills at an altitude of 2,850m, making it the highest capital city in the world, and the closest to the equator.
+Quito, sits in the Andean foothills at an altitude of 2,850m, making it one the highest capital cities in the world, and the closest to the equator.

 Constructed on the foundations of an ancient Incan city, it’s known for its well-preserved colonial centre, rich with 16th- and 17th-century churches and other structures blending European, Moorish and indigenous styles.
 Historical Quito was declared as the First Cultural Heritage of Humanity world heritage site, by UNESCO in 1978, due to its rich and well-preserved pre-Columbian history.